foxfriends/mahjong/terraform/modules/docker/README.md

-This module enables deploying the `inventory` app via Docker.
+This module enables deploying the `mahjong` app via Docker.

-The credentials directory must be created and populated externally, containing the configuration files documented in the repository README.md, and will be mounted to the container as required.